jcorporation/myMPD/docs/references/tags.md

 ### Albums

+myMPD supports two modes for handling albums.

+The default is the advanced album mode.
+It should be preferred one, except your mpd song database is very huge.

+#### Advanced album mode

+The album mode queries each song to build the album cache.
+This can take a long time, if your mpd song database is very huge.

 - If available myMPD uses the MUSICBRAINZ_ALBUMID to group songs into albums, else it falls back to AlbumArtist + Album.
 - To support multiartist albums you must use the MUSICBRAINZ_ALBUMID tag or the AlbumArtist tag and set it e. g. to `Various`.
 - To support multidisc albums you must use the Disc tag (numeric or in the format `1/2`).

+#### Simple album mode

+The simple album mode uses a simple command to get all uniq album tags from mpd.
+It is faster than the advanced album mode, but does not provide the same feature set.

+- myMPD uses the combination of Album + AlbumArtist + Date to identify uniq albums.
+- All the advanced properties as song count, album duration, etc. are not available.